Kasey LynchDecember 11, 2024

 1. Focus on skills

-When TA teams create job requisitions, job descriptions, or review candidates, they need to keep in mind what skills they’re looking for that will fill the role best.
+When TA teams create job requisitions, job descriptions, or review candidates, they need to consider the skills they’re looking for that will fill the role best.
 They’re also necessary to consider when deciding whether to look internally or externally to fill an open role.
 If the skills already exist internally — or they can offer employees opportunities to upskill them in order to gain those skills — recruiters can help employees who are looking to stay at the company find their next best opportunity.

 Related reading: The Biggest Highlights from Skills Day 2023